-Raytheon Technologies Research Center (formerly United Technologies Research Center) is demonstrating the application of computational methods and tools on microstructure evolution and mechanical properties prediction for additively manufactured (AM) nickel-based superalloy parts.
-Models are being developed in three areas: AM process parameters/microstructure correlation models; correlation between initial microstructure and final microstructure after heat treatment; and final microstructure-to-mechanical-properties relationship.
-The ability to tailor spatially varying mechanical properties in part by appropriately controlling the microstructure evolution during the AM process is being demonstrated using these models.
-An integrated computational materials engineering framework that connects process, structure, properties, and performance is being developed and demonstrated.
+United Technologies Research Center will demonstrate the application of computational methods and tools on microstructure evolution and mechanical properties prediction for additively manufactured (AM) nickel-based superalloy parts.
+Models will be developed in three areas: AM process parameters/microstructure correlation initial models: correlation between microstructure and final microstructure after heat treatment; and final microstructure-to-mechanical-properties relationship.
+The ability to tailor spatially varying mechanical properties in part by appropriately controlling the microstructure evolution during the AM process will be demonstrated using these models.
+An integrated computational materials engineering framework that connects process, structure, properties, and performance will be developed and demonstrated.

-This project extends computational phase-field models for microstructure evolution-as a function of material processing parameters and crystal plasticity models fully coupling microstructure, mechanical properties, and service life required for turbine engines.
+This project extends computational phase-field models for microstructure evolution-as a function of material processing parameters and crystal plasticity models-fully coupling microstructure, mechanical properties, and service life required for turbine engines.